I used to be a mechanical engineer on salary, but I left my job because I wanted more proprietorship in my work.

 Start investing time in hobbies your customers love!
 For example, IV drips, golf, fishing, or hunting.
 Invest in taking your potential clients on a guided hunting trip.
 I have won more work from spending a weekend with a client hunting than anything else I have ever done.
 If you need some help on a place to go, check out our friends at Jayhawk Creek Ranch.
 These guys are rock stars at the entertainment game!
 After a long hunt I also like to visit my friends over at Drip IV for a little Hydration therapy to feel refreshed!

-Social media may be the first thing that comes to mind when we think of connections and building relationships in our modern era, but remember digital marketing, a unique marketing strategy, and especially inbound marketing can also be game-changers for making industry connections.
+Social media may be the first thing that comes to mind when we think of connections and building relationships in our modern era, but remember digital marketing, a unique marketing strategy paired with a growth-driven design website and frequent inbound marketing can also be game-changers for making industry connections.

-3. Think strategically about Estimates and Project managment
+3. Think strategically about Estimates and Project Management

 If you are looking to work on a project for the first time, it is good idea to consult with people who have experience in your endeavor.